mdgolammafuz/Asset-Registry-with-Hyperledger-Fabric-2.3/README.md

 ```

-There are two more function `getAdmin` and `getUser` which are basically interfaces for the above two functions.
+There are two more functions `getAdmin` and `getUser` which are interfaces for the above two functions.

 Finally, we have some helper code so that we can call these functions from the command line.